Research Runtime · Distributed Cognition

 • Long-horizon autonomous runs

-many coordination cycles on real software work, without a human in the loop.
+many coordination cycles on real software work, without a human driving each step.

 • Artifact-bound tensions